ArmstrongLiwox/Implimenting-Wordpress-with-LVM-storage-management/README.md

 ![lsblk](images/lsblk.jpg)

 ### 5. Use df -h
+> to see all mount devices

 ```
 df -h
 ```
 ![df -h](<images/df -h.jpg>)
 ### 6. Use gdisk
+> to create single partition on each of the 3 disks
 ```
 gdisk
 ```